GretaBr01/taxi_autonomous/README.md

 2. Build the workspace
 3. Launch the Simulation:  ```ros2 launch my_taxi_autonomous my_taxi_planner_launch.py```
 4. Once the Gazebo simulation is running, start the controller node: ```ros2 run my_taxi_autonomous controller_node```

+## Warnings During Execution

+You may encounter the following errors or warnings in the terminal when launching the planner or simulation

+These messages are typically related to:
+- Predicates defined in PDDL that are not declared in the domain file
+- Typos or inconsistencies in the `problem.pddl` file
+- Passengers or locations that are not yet part of the simulation scene

+### These do **not** affect the functionality of the project.
+The simulation and planning system will continue to run as long as valid goals and domain/problem definitions are provided.

+> You can ignore these messages unless you are debugging or customizing the PDDL logic.